Can’t get to the library?

 - Color printing and copying

-- Lamination (temp. license plates, health cards, etc.)
+- Lamination (temporary license plates, health insurance cards, etc.)

 - Projector: may be borrowed

 - Tax forms: Federal forms and state of Wisconsin

 - Transfer of VHS to DVD to preserve memories

 Internet and Computer Use Policy and Agreement

 The Baldwin Public Library provides public access to the Internet to expand our information services beyond the library collection.
 The Internet is a valuable tool for learning and offers adults and children experiences that are both educational and rewarding.
 However, the Internet has also raised concerns.
 It can present unsafe situations.

 The Internet is a non-centralized, non-moderated global network; the Baldwin Public Library has no control over the content found there.
 The library does not censor access to material to protect users from offensive information.
 The library is not responsible for the availability and accuracy of information found on the Internet.